-Have you ever pulled open the doors of your wardrobe, only to find yourself muttering (or groaning loudly) that you have nothing to wear?
-Yes, so have I. At this point it can be tempting to rush out and buy something new, fun and affordable.
-But if it’s this kind of quick-fix buying that leads to the ‘nothing to wear’ dilemma in the first place, then we’re just running in circles.
+Have you ever pulled open the doors of your wardrobe, only to find yourself groaning that you have nothing to wear?
+At this point, it can be tempting to rush out and buy something new, fun, and affordable.
+But if it’s this kind of quick-fix buying that leads to the “nothing to wear” dilemma in the first place, then we’re just running in circles.
 Not to mention the impact overconsumption has on the planet.
 Cue the “capsule wardrobe”.

 Why we love it, and why you’ll love it too

 In our busy lives, many of us reach the point of decision fatigue early on in our day.
-By narrowing your wardrobe down to thoughtfully selected essentials you’re saving yourself multiple decisions every day.
+By narrowing your wardrobe down to thoughtfully selected essentials, you’re saving yourself multiple decisions every day.
 You’re also far less likely to turn to impulse buying when getting dressed is so simple, so going capsule can help curb an unhealthy shopping habit, too.

-Alongside the everyday stresses, the fashion industry is one of the biggest polluters in the world, so changing your clothing habits is not just a lifestyle fix, but a planet fix too.
-Thinking mindfully about how our fashion purchases might improve our daily lives fosters an emphasis on quality over quantity, reducing waste and saving us money in the long term.
+Alongside the everyday stresses, the fashion industry is one of the biggest polluters in the world, so changing your clothing habits is not just a lifestyle fix but a planet fix, too.
+Thinking mindfully about how our fashion purchases might improve our daily lives fosters an emphasis on quality over quantity, reducing waste and saving us money in the long run.

 - Have I worn it in the last year?